X

 How to Get Wet Water-Based Paint Out of a Carpet

-2. As tempting as it may be, don’t scrub the area.
-This will push the paint further into the carpet’s fibers.
+• As tempting as it may be, don’t scrub the area.
+This will push the paint further into the carpet fibers.

-5. While the spot moistens with water, mix 8 (fl oz). luke warm water and 0.50 (fl oz). of dish soap to create a gentle warm water cleaning solution.
+• While the spot moistens with water, mix 8 (fl oz). lukewarm water and 0.50 (fl oz). of dishwashing soap to create a gentle warm water cleaning solution.

-6. Grab a scrubbing brush, massage the area until a gentle lather appears.
+• Grab a scrubbing brush, and massage the area until a gentle lather appears.
 Work your way from the stain’s outer parts moving towards the stain’s center, this will avoid spreading the stain over a wider circumference.

-7. Keep scrubbing, and you’ll start to see the paint slowly starting to disintegrate.
-Feel free to use more soap solution if necessary.
+• Keep scrubbing, and you’ll start to see the paint slowly starting to disintegrate.
+Feel free to use more dish soap solution if necessary.

-8. After you’ve finished washing the area, vacuum the spot thoroughly.
-This will stop mildew or mold growing within the fibers.
+• After you’ve finished washing the area, vacuum the spot thoroughly.
+This will stop mildew or mold from growing within the fibers.

 How to Get Wet Oil-Based Paint Out of a Carpet

-1. When it comes to wet oil-based paint, try to pick up as much of the messed paint with a paint scraper or butter knife.
+• When it comes to wet oil-based paint, try to pick up as much of the messed paint with a putty knife or butter knife.
 Do this by carefully placing the knife beneath the paint and raising the knife or scraper to lift the paint.

-How to Get Dry Paint Out of a Carpet
+How to Get Dried Paint Out of a Carpet

 We’ll again discuss how to deal with water-based paint and oil-based paint.